gpadolina/DeepLearning-notes/DeepLearning/Getting Started With Neural Networks.md

 For instance, simple vector data, stored in 2D tensors of shape (samples, features) is often processed by *densely connected* layers, also called *fully connected* or
 *dense* layers (the Dense class in Keras).
 Sequence data, stored in 3D tensors of shape (samples, timesteps, features) is typically processed by *recurrent* layers such as an LSTM layer.
 Image data, stored in 4D tensors, is usually processed by 2D convolution layers (Conv2D).

+Building deep-learning models in Keras is done by clipping together compatible layers to form useful data-transformation pipelines.
+The notion of *layer compatibility* here refers specifically to the fact that every layer will only accept input tensors of a certain shape and will return output tensors of a certain shape.